 Our treatment plans are typically about 4-8 visits over 4-6 weeks on average.
 Depending upon the injury/ailment and how long it has been going on, your treatment plan may be shorter or longer.

-If it’s a recent problem you’re trying to take care of before it gets worse, we can expect to move along quickly; conversely, if you’ve dealt with something for years, we cannot expect it to go away in a matter of a few weeks.
+If it’s a recent problem you’re trying to take care of before it gets worse, we can expect to move along quickly; conversely, if you’ve been dealing with something for years, we cannot expect it to go away in a matter of a few weeks.

 With the goal of rapid pain relief and a low number of visits, how do you maintain a steady patient base?